allthingstalk/nodejs-client-examples/intel/README.md

 ## Other info'

+### Working with different Grove sensors
+Checkout this great collection of Node.js examples using a whole range of Grove sensors and actuators over at the [Intel IoT dev kit GitHub](https://github.com/intel-iot-devkit/upm/tree/master/examples/javascript)

 ### Getting started with Galileo
 If you have an Intel Galileo, you can try out all the exact same apps and experiments available with the SmartLiving Edison Kit.